Garland Manufacturing Company was founded in 1866 and was incorporated in 1873. The

 metal working, tool & die making, leathercraft and jewelry making.
 These tools are still being made today.

-After WWII, Garland imported from Europe, the first five hundred pounds of Ultra-High Molecular Weight Polyethylene (UHMW)
+In the early 1950's, Garland imported from Europe, the first five hundred pounds of Ultra-High Molecular Weight Polyethylene (UHMW)

 resin ever brought into North America.
 Harry Garland, president of the company at that time, originally brought the powder home